young-su-ko/notebook/_posts/2025-08-11-flowmatching-vectorfields.md

 \Leftrightarrow z - \epsilon
 $$

-For the Gaussian CondOT path, the conditional vector field is just:
+For the Gaussian CondOT path, the conditional vector field is simply:

 $$
 u_t(X_t \vert z) = z-\epsilon
 $$

 ### marginal vector field

-The marginal vector field is:
+The condition vector field describes how to transform noise into a single datapoint.
+However, we are interested in transforming entire distributions, which require us to learn the marginal vector field:

 $$
 u_t(x) = \int u_t(x \vert z) \frac{p_t(x \vert z) p_\text{data}(z)}{p_t(x)}\text{d}z
 $$

-My first thought was: why isn't the marginal vector field similar to the marginal probability path:
+One of my first thoughts was: why isn't the marginal vector field simply just:

 $$
 u_t(x) = \int u_t(x \vert z) p_{\text{data}}(z) \text{d}z
 $$

-In this equation, we treat all datapoints equally, but the vector field at a specific location should depend more on the datapoints that actually contribute probability mass nearby.
+Here, we are treating all datapoints equally, but the average velocity at a specific location should be influenced more heavily by datapoints that are nearby.
+In other words, we need to account for the probability a datapoint being present near our location.

-Going back to the GPS analogy, let's say there are two groups of cars.
+Using the GPS analogy, let's say there are two groups of cars.
 One group is heading to LA, the other to Las Vegas, both starting from San Diego.

-The conditional vector field, tells us how one specific car, should move to get to their destination.
-The marginal vector field $$u_t(x)$$, says at this current time and position, here's how the cars are moving on average.

-To give a concrete example, say our position $$x$$ is Irvine, a city close to LA, and we want the marginal vector field at Irvine.
+If our position $$x$$ is Irvine, a city close to LA, and we want the marginal vector field at Irvine.
 If we use $$p_{\text{data}}(z)$$, we consider all cars equally, even the ones headed to Las Vegas, pointing a whole different direction!

 The marginal vector field, should therefore weight the conditional vector fields, by the proximity to the current position.
 Cars near Irvine are more important for the average direction than cars hundreds of miles away heading to Vegas.

-Ok, so more formally, what matters is not $$p_\text{data}(z)$$, but rather $$p_\text{data}(z \vert x,t)$$.
-Now, cars that are more likely to be in that area at that time have a bigger contribution to the marginal vector field.
+More formally, what matters is not $$p_\text{data}(z)$$, but rather $$p_\text{data}(z \vert x,t)$$.
+Now, the contribution to the marginal vector field average is weighted by the probability of being in that position.

-Now, we look to re-write $$p_\text{data}(z \vert x,t)$$, using Bayes' rule, which says $$P(A \vert B) = \frac{P(B \vert A) P(A)}{P(B)}$$.
+We can re-write $$p_\text{data}(z \vert x,t)$$ using Bayes' rule, which says $$P(A \vert B) = \frac{P(B \vert A) P(A)}{P(B)}$$.

 $$
 p(z \vert x,t) = \frac{p(x,t \vert z) p(z)}{p(x,t)} = \frac{p_t(x \vert z)p(z)}{p_t(x)}